Scroll to top

 Lower-Risk Areas

-• Bahan and Kamaryut townships: Traditional expatriate areas with better infrastructure and some security presence
+• Bahan and Kamaryut townships: Traditional expatriate areas with better infrastructure and some security infrastructure.

-• Major international hotel compounds: Hotels maintain their own security perimeters and are generally safer than dispersed residences
+• Major international hotel compounds: Hotels maintain their own security perimeters and are generally the safest accommodation option for visiting principals.

 Elevated-Risk Areas

-• Downtown Yangon near government buildings: Checkpoint presence, periodic demonstrations, highest junta security concentration
+• Downtown Yangon near government buildings: Checkpoint concentration, periodic demonstrations and crackdowns.

-• Hledan and Insein areas: Periodic security incidents, protests, and crackdowns
+• Hledan and Insein areas: Periodic security incidents, protests, and junta security operations.

-• All road movement: Checkpoint system is unpredictable and can delay or complicate movement significantly
+• All road movement: Checkpoint system is unpredictable and can complicate movement at any time.

 Quick Reference